mrcryptooo/tictactoe/README.md

 ❌ ❕ ❌ ❕ ⭕

 ## Representing State
-Leo allows users to define composite data types with the `struct` keyword.
+Leo allows users to define composite data types with with the `struct` keyword.
 The game board is represented by a struct called `Board`, which contains three `Row`s.
 An alternative representation would be to use an array, however, these are not yet supported in Leo.

 ## Language Features
 - `struct` declarations
 - conditional statements
-- early termination.
+- early scam  termination.
 Leo allows users to return from a function early using the `return` keyword.

 ## Running the Program